Finedl/Simulation-Automated-Vehicles/README.md

 If you use this for academic research, you are highly encouraged to cite our paper:

+Dongliang Chen, Hongyong Huang,Yuchao Zheng, Piotr Gawkowski, Haibin Lv, and Zhihan Lv, " Traffic Flow of Connected and Automated Vehicles in Smart Cities: Human-Centric," The 7th IEEE International Conference on Internet of People  (2021).

+A paper that is being submitted but not published：

-The Scanner of Heterogeneous Traffic Flow in Smart Cities by an Updating Model of Connected and Automated Vehicles
+Dongliang Chen, Hongyong Huang,Yuchao Zheng, Piotr Gawkowski, Haibin Lv, and Zhihan Lv, " The Scanner of Heterogeneous Traffic Flow in Smart Cities by an Updating Model of Connected and Automated Vehicles."

 # How to use？